 If there is one aspect of the global locking down of the populace that’s largely ignored (with honourable exceptions, Japan being one) by sycophantic technocrats and politicians it is the mental health of those people affected by their draconian measures.
 With a critical eye and with greater research, we can see that the mainstream narrative is more riddled with holes than Swiss cheese.
 Even the WHO came forward and said that lockdowns aren’t the primary tactic to deal with this ‘pandemic’ (it’s not a pandemic, it’s a scamdemic).
 Dr. Nabarro, of the WHO told The Spectator, ‘Don’t use them as a ‘primary control’ … the primary means of control of this virus.’
 The economic turmoil ( the World Economic Forum’s ‘Great Reset’ book publication coincidentally being rolled out as the lockdowns were in full swing as the disastrous global economic impacts made its members richer and more powerful) of lockdowns has created a pandemic of mental health conditions that have seen the rates of suicide skyrocket.

 The WHO published this fact, ‘Close to 800 000 people die due to suicide every year, which is one person every 40 seconds.’
 That’s 3/4 of the population of the biggest city in my country of birth, Auckland.
 One person every 40 seconds.
 That’s before this manufactured crisis.
 In countries that rely on tourism to bolster the economies, local and national, the stress created by the void of lack of tourism is devastating.
 Aurora Almendral wrote for NPR, ‘the World Health Organization’s 2016 global report on mental health, with 14.4 suicides for every 100,000 people, Thailand has the highest suicide rate in Southeast Asia.
 (The global average is 10.6 per 100,000.)
 The government disputes the WHO numbers, saying its data shows a baseline rate of 6 to 6.5 deaths by suicide per 100,000.
 What officials don’t dispute is that the economic hardship brought by the pandemic and soaring unemployment will likely lead to a rise in suicides.’
 Reading the article cited above, it becomes blatantly obvious that the rate is off the Richter scale.
-Community volunteers have tasked themselves with stopping the onslaught of suicides in Bangkok, heavens know how bad it would be on the island of the southern part of the country and Chiang Mai in the north.
+Community volunteers have tasked themselves with stopping the onslaught of suicides in Bangkok, heavens know how bad it would be on the islands of the southern part of the country and Chiang Mai in the north.
 Multiply that by the figures coming out of other South-East Asian tourist destinations and Latin America, Africa, India.
 The scale is something that boggles the mind.

 Continuing in the article, ‘Around the world, the economic impact of the lockdown is unfolding, and the projections are staggering.
 The United Nations warned that a global recession will reverse a three-decade upward trend in living standards.
 The International Labor Organization estimates that the global lockdown will result in 195 million people unemployed around the world, millions more will be underemployed and an additional 1.6 billion informal workers will see their earnings reduced.
 These include street vendors, market sellers, domestic workers, and informal repair shops in front yards — people who power significant economic sectors in developing countries.
 In Thailand, many of the economy’s most crucial sectors have been severely restricted by the lockdown.
 Construction sites, offices, and massage parlors were shut down.
 Tourism, which makes up 20 percent of the national GDP, collapsed as international borders closed and airlines were grounded.
 Manufacturing makes up another 30 percent of GDP; factories were shuttered for the lockdown, and exports will struggle to rebound as global trade remains uncertain.’
 The end result of this is a reliance on the state for survival for many, for others it plunges them into debts they can never pay back, homelessness and poverty, a state of being that they hovered over daily as they worked 10-15 hour days to maintain a lifestyle to support their families, pay their bills, and survive.